-Conqueror and King of Macedonia, Alexander the Great was born September 20, 356 B.C. in Pella, Macedonia.
-During his leadership, he united the Greek city-states and led the Corinthian League.
+Conqueror and king of Macedonia, Alexander the Great was born on July 20, 356 B.C., in Pella, Macedonia.
+During his leadership, from 336 to 323 B.C., he united the Greek city-states and led the Corinthian League.
 He also became the king of Persia, Babylon and Asia, and created Macedonian colonies in Iran.
-While considering the conquests of Carthage and Rome, Alexander died of malaria in Babylon on June 13, 323 B.C.
+While considering the conquests of Carthage and Rome, Alexander died of malaria in Babylon, Persia (now Iran), on June 13, 323 B.C.

 Alexander received his earliest education under the tutelage of Leonidas.
 Leonidas, who had been hired by King Phillip to teach Alexander math, horsemanship and archery, struggled to control his rebellious student.
 Alexander's next tutor was Lysimachus, who used role-playing to capture the restless boy's attention.
 Alexander particularly delighted in impersonating the warrior Achilles.

 In 343 B.C., King Philip II hired the philosopher Aristotle to tutor Alexander at the Temple of the Nymphs at Meiza.
 Over the course of three years, Aristotle taught Alexander and a handful of his friends philosophy, poetry, drama, science and politics.
 Seeing that Homer's Iliad inspired Alexander to dream of becoming a heroic warrior, Aristotle created an abridged version of the tome for Alexander to carry with him on military campaigns.